 Enter a name for your Certificate Key Pair.
 As a practice, I key the name of the certificate pair, certificate and key the same.

-One you have installed your certificate successfully you will now need to bind the certificate to your Netscaler gateway
+Once you have installed your certificate successfully you will now need to bind the certificate to your Citrix Netscaler gateway

 Edit the current VPN virtual server and select the current server certificate to bind your new certificate